 Analogue control of power electronics makes it impossible to quickly change to way the control is done.
 Often modern high efficiency converters need a flexibility and configurability of control that cannot be done or even contemplated with analogue control.
 These challenges around the conflict between efficiency and control bandwidth are very real and can challenge and frustrate when your digital power development is not progressing.
 The big risk for engineering managers is the schedule miss or the failure to deliver the next high efficiency high performance converter.
 This course gets your people and you on the digital power track.

-Get the course outline by filling in the form below.
+Get the course outline by filling out the form below